Find A Podcast RSS Feed

 </rss

-One very important thing to point out is that just because your feed is valid when you submit your podcast does not mean that it will stay this way forever.
+Just because your feed is valid when you submit your podcast does not mean that it will stay this way forever.
 Things like uploading an image that doesn’t fit the size requirements of Apple Podcasts or having HTML in your iTunes description field will invalidate your feed.
-This means any new episodes you publish or changes you make to your show to not be reflected in those directories.

 Podcast directors and listening apps use your show’s RSS feed to display your content.
 They monitor the feed consistently, always looking for new information.
 When something new pops up on the feed, the directories and apps display that content to their listeners.